• Skip to primary navigation

 My Wera Tools

-• A few Kraftform screwdrivers: These have a green handle and are good for general use
+• A set of Kraftform screwdrivers: These have a green handle and are good for general use.
+They are my preferred Phillips screwdrivers and have been for some time

-• One wooden handled: Philips #2 for general use
+• One wooden handled: Philips #2 for general use.
+I just thought this was very classy!

 • Two bitholders: One Kraftform Kompakt Stubby magazine, which is a short screwdriver with 6 bits in the handle and a Rapidator Quick-Release Chuck holder